Mochimochi07/Readme/readrepos/Readme2.md

 it reminds me back playing GTA missions in PSA where i always go rolling using the bus whenever i go either left or right.

-I remembered that i made an upgrade for jeepneys in my first year college. i dont know if its first or second year. yea, i remembered. it was a few design but not much for modern. i didnt included it in my Project INCERT.
+I remembered that i made an upgrade for jeepneys in my first year college. its not a college or school project btw. i dont know if its first or second year. yea, i remembered. it was a few design but not much for modern. i didnt included it in my Project INCERT.
 The project was made by me for Sen. Miriam Santiago.
-I already told my professor about project INCERT.
+I already told my professor about project INCERT. welp. time for configuration i guess.